-Create a Linear Regression Model correlating Pumpkin Datapoints from sklearn.preprocessing import LabelEncoder
+Create a Linear Regression Model correlating Pumpkin Datapoints

 Now that you have an understanding of the math behind this exercise, create a Regression model to see if you can predict which package of pumpkins will have the best pumpkin prices.
 Someone buying pumpkins for a holiday pumpkin patch might want this information to be able to optimize their purchases of pumpkin packages for the patch.